arg387/zenedit/README.md

 - ![[Config] Now playing indicator](https://github.com/benstone326/zen-mods?tab=readme-ov-file)
 - ![download.bg](https://github.com/different55/download.bg)

-**If you like it please give the repos a star.
+**If you like it please give the repo a star.
 If you face any bugs or glich pls inform me in issue section by opening a new issue. [ Make sure to add proper descriptions and images, video or gif in the raised issue.].**
 <br>
 <hr>